-The result is that a call has state that is created at the beginning of the call and changes on events during the call.
-The state information on a call is needed in the callers device, in each exchange or signaling node on the signaling path and in the callee's device.
+A call has state that is created at the beginning of the call and changes on events during the call.
+The state information on a call is needed in the caller's device, in each exchange or signaling node on the signaling path and in the callee's device.
 Moreover, it is convenient in a network signaling node to separate the following concerns: incoming signaling, incoming call control, outgoing call control and outgoing signaling.

-Each of these functions has its own state.
+By defining separate state machines for each of the concerns mentioned above we avoid state explosion.
+The term state explosion refers to the idea that a set of states is needed to reflect each concern related to the call.
+If all aspects were integrated into a single state machine, the overall number of states would be the product of the number of states of each of the aspects.
+Each of the concerns has its own set of states.
 Incoming signaling state keeps track of the sequence of signals on the incoming side, incoming call control is responsible for making a routeing decision: i.e. based on called party number it will decide in which direction the call should proceed from the current node, outgoing call control is responsible for outgoing side resources and outgoing signaling state reflects the state of communication with the next hop neighbor on the call path.

 In an IP network the resources that may need to be controlled by signaling differ from Circuit networks such as PSTN.
 Related to signaling we note that, if the Internet were as it was initially designed, an end-to-end transparent network for any user to communicate with any other user, the job of signaling would be simple.
-For such ideal network, all that would be needed is to locate the callee, establish a wish to communicate and agree on codecs and other technical parameters for communication between the user devices.
+For such an ideal network, all that would be needed is to locate the callee, establish a wish to communicate and agree on codecs and other technical parameters for communication between the user devices.
+The weakness of this ideal Internet is that assumes that all users are nice people.
+We know that this is not the case and that denial of service attacks by flooding a link or node with useless traffic are an inherent malady of the Internet.

 However, the current Internet is not an ideal end-to-end transparent network.
 Actually, one might say that the Internet does not have B-subscribers because users are behind firewalls, use private IP-addresses etc. So, a call over an IP network may require opening temporary holes in firewalls and finding means to traverse Network Address Translators that sit on address space boundaries.
+Traversing Network Address Translators is simple for Client-Server applications.
+However, the B-subscriber's device needs to act as a server.
+If it happens to reside in a private address space behind a NAT, it may be unreachable both from the global address space and from another private address space thus making incoming calls impossible (without the B helping out actively).